Kailashw/songlyzer/README.md

 docker build -t songlyzer .
 docker run -p 8000:8000 --env-file .env songlyzer
 ```
+### Accessing the app
+- use the credntials set by you in .env file to login

 ## Output Images
 - Without Country name